 How to Design a Steel Beam

-Designing a steel beam is not as complicated as you may think.
-Follow these 6 steps to design most steel beams:
+Designing a steel beam is simpler than it may seem.
+Follow these six steps to design most steel beams.

-2. Select a Shape - Select the shape of steel beam you would like to design.
+1. Select a Shape - Choose the steel beam shape you want to design (for example, W-shapes / wide-flange beams).

-6. Select a Design Method - In the United States, there are two common methods of beam design (ASD and LRFD).
-Select the method you would like to use and specify deflection limits.
+3. Select a Design Method - In the United States, two common methods of beam design are ASD and LRFD.
+Select the method you want to use and specify deflection limits.

-In this tutorial we'll use WebStructural to work our way through each of these steps.
-When we're done, we'll end up with a simply supported two-span beam supporting a distributed load.
-WebStructural will help us determine the right size beam to safely handle bending demand, shear demand and deflection limits.
-We'll also ensure that the beam can resist lateral torsional buckling.
-Because we're designing a steel beam, we'll use AISC 360 design specifications for all capacity checks.
+In this tutorial, we'll use WebStructural to walk through each of these steps.
+By the end, we'll have designed a simply supported, two-span beam supporting a distributed load.
+WebStructural will help determine the appropriate beam size by checking bending strength, shear capacity, and deflection limits.
+We'll also verify resistance to lateral-torsional buckling.
+Because we're designing a steel beam, all capacity checks will follow the AISC 360 design specifications.

 If you'd like to follow along, open WebStructural in a separate tab and take a few minutes to familiarize yourself with the app.
 You should notice the interface is organized around the six steps described in this tutorial.
 Each step has an associated button, which will launch a dialog to input all necessary information for your steel design.